vorexfaiq/atom-armv7l/README.md

 A: No, you don't.
 You can freely update all packages exclude tree-view package, because newer versions works only with newer versions of Atom.
 Our version of Atom (1.15.0) works only with tree-view package 0.214.1.
 This version installed by atom.firstboot.sh.

+- Q: Do i need to execute, edit something after build?

+A: You need to execute Atom binary to let him create his folder that contains configs, packages, etc. (~/.atom/), close it, then run atom.firstboot.sh to install default packages (for unknown reasons packages installed during build are missing).
+After package install you can freely using Atom.

 ## License

 [MIT](https://github.com/atom/atom/blob/master/LICENSE.md)